FlexyZ-xx/syrenvej-varmepumpe/STATS_EXAMPLE.md

 ## Privacy Considerations

 - Statistics are kept for operational monitoring
-- User agents (browser/device info) are stored but not IP addresses
+- Login tracking includes: timestamp, IP address, and user agent (browser/device info)
+- Command tracking includes: timestamp and action details (no personal info)
-- Use DELETE endpoint to clear data if needed
+- Use DELETE endpoint to clear all data if needed
 - Only accessible with valid API key